stacks-network/docs/src/pages/data-storage/indexing-overview.md

 ## Introduction

-The Blockstack Radiks feature enables Blockstack decentralized applications (DApps) to index and store across data belonging to multiple users.
-Radiks works with Blockstack's Gaia Storage System.
+The Stacks Radiks feature enables Stacks decentralized applications (DApps) to index and store across data belonging to multiple users.
+Radiks works with Stacks's Gaia Storage System.
 Using Radiks, you can build multi-player DApps that:

 - index, store, and query application data